Recently Asked Employer Questions

 - Connect with our team to let us know about your upcoming events or activities so we can promote them to students even more!

 Many dates have been set and further information will be posted in Handshake as it becomes available:

 - For a detailed list of opportunities visit here.
 Or visit Handshake and search for fairs at Colorado State University.

-- Virtual Campus Interviews: Dates can be requested in Handshake or by reaching out to Codi Delgadillo.
+- Campus Interviews (Virtual and in-person options): Dates can be requested in Handshake or by reaching out to Codi Delgadillo.